RedBearAK/Focus-Backdrop/README.md

 # Focus-Backdrop

-Display a color and/or image backdrop to enhance visual focus or help create clean screenshots.
+Display a color and/or image backdrop to reduce visual distractions or help create clean screenshots.